 - We are a safe space committed providing information on disclosure, reporting and complaint process.

 - If you choose to report, you have several options.
 We can assist you in understanding each option so that you have all the necessary information to make an appropriate decision that best suits your needs.

 - Call 911

-- Reports can be made in an effort to pursue criminal changes under the Criminal Code of Canada
+- Reports can be made in an effort to pursue criminal charges under the Criminal Code of Canada

-- Detailed log of names, dates, times and settings will be needed
+- Detailed log of names (if you know their identity), dates, times and settings will be needed